ojskrede/openslide-rust/README.md

 ## Building OpenSlide

-Download the Openslide `3.4.1` from [https://openslide.org/download/](https://openslide.org/download/)
+Download the OpenSlide `3.4.1` from [https://openslide.org/download/](https://openslide.org/download/)
 to some location (here, `DOWNLOAD_DIR`)